t5r7/thomasr.me/pages/domains.md

 hidden: true
 ---

-In the intrest of transparency, here is a list of domains I own and control:
+In the interest of transparency, here is a list of domains I own and control:

 - 49ga.ng
 - diamondpigman.co.uk